top of page

 Journey to Expo 67

-The meeting was brief, yet discussions that Ethiopia would receive more aid from Canada were on the table.
+The meeting was brief, yet discussions concerning Ethiopia getting more aid from Canada were on the table.
 Also, the technical assistance program extended to the African continent.
 This assistance is still prevalent in various forms today.
 To consolidate the relations between the two countries, the emperor appointed an ambassador to Canada, where a Canadian embassy was already established in Ethiopia.
 What the emperor expressed in his speech put emphasis on the importance of "cultural diversity as enriching nations".

 So during his trip to Canada, H.I.M.
 Emperor Haile Selassie I visited the city of Vancouver but also Winnipeg, Ottawa, Quebec, and Montreal for Expo 67.
 The Emperor visited educational institutions such as the University of British Colombia (Vancouver), also Vanier College in Montreal, remembering Governor George Vanier, whom he had met in Rideau Hall (1963).
 During his trip, the Emperor was accompanied by Lulu his little dog, and former National Social Credit Leader, Robert Thompson.
 Robert Thompson lived in Ethiopia with his daughter for over a decade.